36 Procreate Impasto Oil Brushes

 Q: Do these brushes use the Apple Pencil’s tilt feature?

-A: No. I tried many approaches but I couldn’t find any good applications for a tilt modifier with the impastos that was useful.
+A: Not really.
+I tried many approaches but I couldn’t find any good applications for a tilt modifier with the impastos that was useful.
 They already have all the opacity and depth control in the pressure settings, so the only thing really left to control is the width of the stroke and digital impasto strokes don’t ‘work’ if you distort them.
 Most oil painters primarly use oil brushes in a perpendicular position and when laying a brush against the canvas on it’s side it is generally to create a texture effect.
 Most of those kind of effects are reproduced in this set with individual brushes.